cuMIP/ctImage/README.md

 - The **adaptModel** and **adaptData** functions prepares the model and data for inference.
 - The **runModel** function generates landmark and bone labeling predictions and resample them to the original CT image space.

-If you have any questions, please email the corresponding author Jiawei Liu at jiawei.liu@cuanschutz.edu
+If you have any questions, please email Jiawei Liu at jiawei.liu@cuanschutz.edu